thegodone/apple_ai_model/README.md

 I use the ESOL dataset for the experiment.

-use the jupyter notebooks to reproduce the results.
+Run jupyter notebooks to reproduce the results.
+Tensorflow and MLX are not using CPU, while pytorch is using both intensively.

 To do:
 - [x] Add MLX version (0.19.1)